Everything You Need to Know About 20% TCS on Foreign Remittance Transactions under LRS

 Summing Up

-The proposed 20% TCS on Transactions under LRS is likely to be levied from 1st July 2023.
+The increased TCS rates will be levied from 1st October 2023.
 Though its impact will substantially affect the economy, its actual consequence can be computed once it comes into effect.

 Hence, if you fall under any of the cases mentioned above, be set to pay off your tax liabilities as per the new regulation.